0xBitWishper/Devlation/readme.md

 🧠 Vision

-Devlation aims to become the core burn infrastructure for Solana projects, enabling any developer to integrate a trusted and automated burn system into their own token ecosystem.
+Devflation aims to become the core burn infrastructure for Solana projects, enabling any developer to integrate a trusted and automated burn system into their own token ecosystem.

 🗺️ Roadmap
 Phase 1 — Foundation Build